Calcium hydroxide: Limewater

 Limewater is a saturated aqueous solution of calcium hydroxide.
 Calcium hydroxide is sparsely soluble at room temperature in water (1.5 g/L at 25 °C).
-"Pure" (i.e. less than or fully saturated) limewater is clear and colorless, with a slight earthy smell and an astringent/bitter taste.
+"Pure" (i.e., less than or fully saturated) limewater is clear and colorless, with a slight earthy smell and an astringent/bitter taste.
 It is basic in nature with a pH of 12.4.
 Limewater is named after limestone, not the lime fruit.
-Limewater may be prepared by mixing calcium hydroxide (Ca(OH)_{2}) with water and removing excess undissolved solute (e.g. by filtration).
-When excess calcium hydroxide is added (or when environmental conditions are altered, e.g. when its temperature is raised sufficiently), there results a milky solution due to the homogeneous suspension of excess calcium hydroxide.
+Limewater may be prepared by mixing calcium hydroxide (Ca(OH)_{2}) with water and removing excess calcium hydroxide (e.g., by filtration).
+When excess calcium hydroxide is added (or when environmental conditions are altered, e.g., when its temperature is raised sufficiently), there results a milky solution due to the homogeneous suspension of excess calcium hydroxide.
 This liquid has been known traditionally as milk of lime.

 Health risks

-Unprotected exposure to Ca(OH)_{2}, as with any strong base, can cause skin burns, but it is not acutely toxic.
+Exposure to Ca(OH)_{2}, as with any strong base, can cause skin burns, but it is not acutely toxic.